Sarveshkaran/serversideprocessing/README.md

 ## DESIGN STEPS:

 ### Step 1:
+Desing your website for calculation using wireframe work.

 ### Step 2:
+Then to execute the wireframe work desing use html,css

 ### Step 3:
+Use views.py to execute the coding in serverside.

 ### Step 4:
+Mention the path of the website in urls.py

 ### Step 5:
+Publish the website in the given URL.

 ### Step 6:
+Publish the website in the given URL.

 ## PROGRAM :